sy2002/m65cores/index.md

 to building a decent library of alternative cores for the MEGA65.
 The Commodore 64 core and the Game Boy core from our list above are two great examples of this.

-For making your life easier, the [MiSTer2MEGA65 Framework](https://github.com/sy2002/MiSTer2MEGA65) will be there to simplify porting MiSTer cores to the MEGA65.
+For making your life easier, the [MiSTer2MEGA65 Framework](https://github.com/sy2002/MiSTer2MEGA65) is here to simplify porting MiSTer cores to the MEGA65.
-Beware!
-Currently, [MiSTer2MEGA65](https://github.com/sy2002/MiSTer2MEGA65) is heavily work in progress.
-Contributors welcome!
+The [MiSTer2MEGA65 Wiki](https://github.com/sy2002/MiSTer2MEGA65/wiki) offers a tutorial and all the information you need to successfully contribute to MEGA65's growing library of cores.
+Last but not least there is the friendly MEGA65 community on Discord.
+If you are new to porting cores or to FPGA development in general, don't hesitate to join our [#learn-fpga-dev channel on Discord](https://discord.com/channels/719326990221574164/1057791653517209601).